moatorres/node-design/general/js-mutability.md

 ### Using Property Descriptors

-In many sites, you will see that you can modify property descriptors to create immutable properties.
-And that’s true, but you have to make sure that configurable and writeable are set to false.
+You can modify property descriptors to create immutable properties, but you make sure that configurable and writeable are set to false.

 ```js
 // Setting up a normal getter